gxespino/gxespino.github.io/_posts/2017-06-17-mixins-inheritance-composition.markdown

 end
 ```

 Ok, so it's starting to make a little more sense now.
-We have your standard _Template Pattern_, and, knowing that context, I can probably assume that all of the other `CreateUserAction` subclasses will also rely on a public `#execute` method.
+We have your standard _Template Pattern_, and, knowing that context, I can probably assume that all of the other `CreateUserAction` subclasses will also rely on a public `.execute` method.

 Still, I don't like the above code and again, here's why:

 1. While the team has succeeded in DRYing up the code, they've done that by coupling all of the `CreateUserAction` subclasses together.
 Any change to the skeleton algorithm in `.execute` will reverberate down to all of the subclasses, possibly leading to unintended behavior.
-How many times have you refactored a parent class, had all of its test pass, but somehow broke tests for one of its subclasses?
+How many times have you refactored a parent class, had all of its tests pass, but somehow broke tests for one of its subclasses?
 2. Any future variance to the `.execute` algorithm will inevitably lead to either an explosion of conditionals, additional layers of of inheritance, the introduction of multiple inheritance (modules), or some tangled combination of all three.

 A lot of times I'll hear that the pattern above is _probably_ fine and  a lot better (maybe) than duplicating the execution logic everywhere.
 Besides, how often can we expect the process of posting to external APIs to change?
 Not often... right?